CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

 Introduction

-• The Hypercheck tool is a utility to perform pro-active self checks on Hypoerflex clusters to ensure its stability and resiliency.
+• The Hypercheck tool is a utility to perform pro-active self checks on Hyperflex clusters to ensure its stability and resiliency.
 • It also helps perform automated pre-upgrade checks to have a better upgrade experience.
 • The tool automates a list of checks on Hyperflex System saving time during Maintenance activity and Upgrade processes.